carafabian/MECH105--Algorithms/README.md

 # MECH105--Algorithms
-These are the algorithms I created in MECH105-Mechanical Engineering Problem Solving at Colorado State University.
+These are the algorithms I created in MECH105-Mechanical Engineering Problem Solving (Numerical Methods) at Colorado State University.

 * Binary Translator